 Drawback is the repayment of customs duties for input materials used in the production of a finished product for export.

-The majority of free trade agreements prohibit this, and also prohibit issuing certificates of origin for products that contain input materials for which drawback has been granted.
+The majority of free trade agreements prohibit this, and also prohibit issuing proofs of origin for products that contain input materials for which drawback has been granted.
 Nonetheless, there are also some transitional arrangements and exceptions in place.

 If you have used input materials for which you have paid customs duties, you cannot apply for repayment of those duties when you export the finished product as an originating products accompanied by a preferential proof of origin.